Cadarn/agn_spectra_app/README.md

-# agn_spectra_app
+# AGN Spectra App
-A streamlit app to generate X-ray spectra for different AGN modelling geometries
+A streamlit app to generate X-ray spectra for different AGN modelling geometries.